-Quantitative Disclosures g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member.
-There were 12 (Twelve) meetings of the Management Committee (MANCOM) held during the year 2015.
+Yuu g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member.
+There were 11 (Eleven) meetings of the Management Committee (MANCOM) held during the year 2016.
 All the members of MANCOM are from the core banking area/operation of the Bank.
-No additional remuneration was paid to the members of the Management Committee for attending the meeting except their regular remuneration. h) i) Number of employees having received a variable remuneration award during the financial year.
-The following Number of Employees were received a variable remuneration during the year 2015: Particulars Numb Number Number of employees having received a variable remuneration award during the year 2015 4,315 ii) Number and total amount of guaranteed bonuses awarded during the financial year.
-The following number and total amount of Guaranteed bonuses awarded during the year 2015: Particulars Number of employees (In Unit) Total amount of guaranteed bonuses (In Million Taka) Guaranteed bonuses awarded during the year 2015 5,201 214.5 iii) Number and total amount of sign-on awards made during the financial year.
-There was no sign-on awards made in 2015. iv) Number and total amount of severance payments made during the financial year.
-There was no severance payment made during the year 2015. i) Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms. - ii) Total amount of deferred remuneration paid out in the financial year.
-Total amount of deferred remuneration paid in cash during the year 2015 was Taka 105.9 million j) Breakdown of amount of remuneration awards for the financial year to show: i) Fixed and variable remuneration paid in 2015 are as follows: Amount in Million Taka Particulars Amount Fixed pay 3,326.7 Variable pay 168.2 Total fixed and variable pay 3,494.9
+No additional remuneration was paid to the members of the Management Committee for attending the meeting except their regular remuneration. h) Number of employees having received a variable remuneration award during the financial year.
+The following Number of Employees were received a variable remuneration during the year 2016: Particulars Number Number of employees having received a variable remuneration award during the year 2016 4,711 ii) Number and total amount of guaranteed bonuses awarded during the financial year.
+The following number and total amount of Guaranteed bonuses awarded during the year 2016: Particulars Number of employees (In Unit) Total amount of guaranteed bonuses (In Million Taka) Guaranteed bonuses awarded during the year 2016 6,127 230.2 iii) Number and total amount of sign-on awards made during the financial year.
+There was no sign-on awards made in 2016. iv) Number and total amount of severance payments made during the financial year.
+There was no severance payment made during the year 2016. i) Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms. - Total amount of deferred remuneration paid out in the financial year.
+Total amount of deferred remuneration paid in cash during the year 2016 was Taka 163.4 million j) Breakdown of amount of remuneration awards for the financial i) Fixed and variable remuneration paid in 2016 are as follows: year to show: In Million Taka Particulars Amount Fixed pay 3,059.02 Variable pay 116.52 Total fixed and variable pay 3,175.54 k ii) Deferred and non-deferred (paid during the year).
+In Million Particulars Amount Deferred 163.4 Non-deferred - iii) Different forms used (cash, shares and share linked instru- other forms). uments, Remuneration is paid on cash basis (i.e. direct credit to employee Bank account and/or Payment Order/Cheque) case may be, as per rule/practice. k) Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value of shares or performance units) and explicit adjustments (e.g. claw backs or similar reversals or downward revaluations of awards) of deferred remuneration and retained remuneration: Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
+Not Applicable ii) Total amount of reductions during the financial year due to ex post explicit adjustments.
+Not Applicable iii) Total amount of reductions during the financial year due to ex post implicit adjustments.
+Not Applicable